unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

 to the handler of a content format.
 A module that handles a certain content format, for instance [remark][remark] for markdown, is called a **processor**.

 unified has a family of processors, tooling, and specifications.
-I t‘s called the unified collective.
+It‘s called the unified collective.

 ### unified collective